Home > A kid's guide to Canberra

 See iconic Australians at the National Portrait Gallery

-Attention, young art enthusiasts!
-The National Portrait Gallery is home to incredible portraits that tell stories of extraordinary people from Australia and beyond.
+Attention, young art enthusiasts - the National Portrait Gallery is home to incredible portraits that tell stories of extraordinary people from Australia and beyond.
 You'll encounter portraits of famous athletes, talented musicians, courageous leaders, and even beloved animals.
 You might even spot a portrait of someone you admire or recognise.

 Two people wearing rainbow coloured tie dye lab coats, standing behind a liquid nitrogen science experiment.